 In May 2015, shortly after FDA approved Nevro's Senza SCS system, Boston Scientific filed petitions with the U.S. Patent and Trademark Office that challenged the validity of Nevro's patents.
 Later that year, the petitions were denied.
 Then, in late 2016, Nevro filed a patent infringement lawsuit against Boston Scientific.

-Even if the judge throws out five of the patents in the suite, at least one claim will survive, which means Nevro could potentially win on summary judgement, or the claim could go before a jury, Mills explained.
+Even if the judge throws out five of the patents in the suit, at least one claim will survive, which means Nevro could potentially win on summary judgment, or the claim could go before a jury, Mills explained.

 The bad news for Nevro is that if five of the patents are tossed out of the lawsuit, they will effectively be invalidated as U.S. patents, allowing Boston Scientific to use the previously patented technology, Mills noted.
 However, Nevro will likely file an appeal if that happens.

 "We see tailwinds outweighing headwinds," Mills said, pointing out that in the SCS market in general, the total addressable market "remains quite large and significantly underpenetrated, at approximately 7%, in our estimation."